NileshRP010/fylaro-finternet-finance/README.md

 ### Mission Statement

-To democratize access to invoice financing globally by creating a transparent, efficient, and accessible marketplace where businesses can instantly convert receivables to working capital, and investors can access verified, diversified financial assets.
+To democratize access to invoice financing globally by creating a transparent, efficient, and accessible marketplace where businesses can instantly convert receivables to working capital, and investors can access verified, diversified financial assets on **Arbitrum Ecosystem**.

 ## Key Features